 Instead of being deluged by repetitive tasks, the chatbot allows your help desk agents to be more productive and solve only complex problems.
 Chatbots provide the agents time to research, learn and become more skilled at their jobs.

-Automation can also help with the implementation of organization-wide governance structure.
+Automation can also help with the implementation of an organization-wide governance structure.

 5. Extend Support in Native Language and Understand Context